inga-lovinde/TrustPilotChallengeRust/README.md

 (that is, 128 MD5 hashes at once on a modern 8-core CPU), with some further optimizations which further shave off several percents from MD5 computation time.
+(md5 crate dependency is only used to nicely print results)

 We could split the problem into three parts: finding all anagrams (up to words reordering and replacing some of the words with their single-word anagrams),